 1. Look for free universities in Norway

 Fortunately for international students, there are few tuition free universities in Norway for international students.
-Each university has its student advantages and disadvantages, make sure to do some research on it.
+Each university has its students advantages and disadvantages, make sure to do some research on it.
 Usually, public universities in Norway for international students offer free education.

 2. Prepare a unique and perfect application